AnLeWe/B.A.-Spitzenkandidaten/README.md

 # Priming & Leader Effects in Germany

-Replication repository for the research paper on priming and leader effects in German federal elections (Bundestagswahlen 2002–2021/2025).
+Working repository for the research paper on priming and leader effects in German federal elections (Bundestagswahlen 2002–2021/2025).

 ## Abstract